subhadip961/Gymmy/readme.md

 ## Introduction

-Welcome to the Gym App!
+Welcome to the Gymmy App!
 This app is designed to help users track their fitness progress, plan workouts, and achieve their fitness goals efficiently.
 Whether you're a seasoned gym-goer or just getting started on your fitness journey, this app has something for everyone.

 ## Features